 Here’s a look inside.

 Consulting (via Skype) with Swedish architect Niklas Thormark, Jones’s team refinished floors, knocked down walls, and painted the walls, trim, and ceilings with Benjamin Moore Decorator’s White.
 In the main room, Jones says, “we loved the sunken living room but hated the railing that divided the rooms,” so they removed it, along with the kitchen wall.
 As a nod to the original house, the ceiling fan was kept as-is.
-Above: Another major change?
-The flooring, which was half white oak (“they were very yellow,” Jones says) and half terracotta tile.
-“We wanted to create the look of Scandinavian white oiled floors,” she says.
-“To save on costs, we kept the existing oak floor and matched it with new white oak planks (to replace the terracotta tile), then sanded and treated both the old and new, following instructions for traditional white-pigmented Scandinavian floors.”

-Kvadrat Tonus fabric by Brooklyn interiors firm George & Martha) anchor the space.
+In the living room, Danish armchairs (found at Brimfield antiques market and re-upholstered in dark green Kvadrat Tonus fabric by Brooklyn interiors firm George & Martha) anchor the space.
 Jones turned an empty nook under the stairs into log storage: “We liked keeping a lot of the quirky original details of the house as they have so much character,” Jones says.
 “This was a perfect nook that had no pre-existing use that we could use for log storage,” allowing easy access for fall fires.
 (And, spotted on a built-in shelf: the Remodelista book!)